Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP) Reconsideration and Exception & Extension

 Exception and Extension Requests Overview

-CMS provides LTCHs an opportunity to request an exception or extension from the program’s reporting requirements in the event they are unable to submit quality data due to extraordinary circumstances beyond their control.
+The Centers for Medicare & Medicaid Services (CMS) provides Long-Term Care Hospitals (LTCHs) an opportunity to request an exception or extension from the program’s reporting requirements in the event they are unable to submit quality data due to extraordinary circumstances beyond their control.
 LTCHs affected by a natural or man-made disaster or other extraordinary circumstances may request an exception or extension by filing a Request for Reconsideration Due to Disaster or Extraordinary Circumstance.

 All LTCHs requesting an exception or extension must submit the request within ninety (90) days of the event.
 CMS may grant the exception or extension for one or more quarters.
 CMS may also grant the exception or extension to LTCHs that have not requested one when an extraordinary circumstance, such as an act of nature, affects an entire region or locale.
 CMS will communicate through routine channels when such determination is made.